 I’ll forever be a Texan at heart, but the summers in Minnesota are out of this world perfect.
 I’ve been feeling a little sad that we won’t be able to experience the beautiful lakeside cookouts and weekend barbecues quite like usual this year.
-My friends are leaning towards smaller gatherings with socially-distanced picnics and virtual patio hang outs.
+My friends are leaning towards smaller gatherings with socially-distanced picnics, virtual patio hang outs, and this vegetarian pasta salad.

 But just because our settings look different doesn’t mean we have to give up our favorite summer foods.
 I still plan to relish the sweetness of watermelon and peaches, burgers off the grill and charred veggies, and heaps of fresh salads with the best produce of the year.